 1. SELECT key features within the area that are the “targets” to be restored or maintained.
 Within the Escalante River watershed, these targets took the form of particular habitats, several of which had imbedded species of concern such as coldwater and warmwater fishes.

 2. ASSESS the integrity or “health” of selected habitats and species of concern.

 3. IDENTIFY factors and activities (“threats”) that are adversely affecting or inhibiting the health of the selected habitats and species of concern.

 4. DEVELOP strategies and actions with stakeholders to abate impacts, and thus restore or maintain desired levels of health, of selected habitats and species of concern.

 Over a period of 1½ years the Action Plan Committee worked through this process, and produced the Partnership’s Ten-Year Action Plan on October 31, 2011.
 The Committee also knew that this October 2011 Action Plan would require periodic revision as various activities were accomplished, or as unforeseen opportunities or challenges arose.

-Therefore the Committee created a companion product in tabular (Excel spreadsheet) format that lists for each activity its timeline, the responsible party(ies) that lead the activity, and estimates of funding needs and sources.
+Therefore the Committee created a companion product in tabular (Excel spreadsheet) format that lists for each activity its timeline, the responsible parties leading the activity, and estimates of funding needs and sources.
 This Excel table was named the ‘Framework for Action Plan’ and has been updated several times since its original version of October 2011.
-Most current: Ten Year Action Plan – 2016 Update.
+Most current: Ten Year Action Plan – 2017 Update.